 The Sustainability Steering Committee is composed of a campus representative at the Vice Chancellor or Associate Vice Chancellor level, faculty representatives, a state representative, the Student Regent, and undergraduate and graduate student representatives.

 The Sustainability Steering Committee meets twice per year.

-There are eight Policy Working Groups that report to the Sustainability Steering Committee:
+There are seven Policy Working Groups that report to the Sustainability Steering Committee:

 - Green Building

 - Sustainable Foodservice